kumo829/to-do_list/README.md

 The architecture proposes a series of microservices and three applications, a mobile app developed using Xamarin.Forms, an admin website and a client´s web app.

 ![Architecture](./img/Backend_Detailed_Architecture.png)

+### Modules

+ - **Oauth Service**: Service to perform Authentication and Authorization.
+ - **User Commons**: Entity and DTO classes used to carrying out user information between services and mapping between both kind of classes, using Mapstruct.
+ - **User Service**: Internal service used to manage User's information.
+ - **Test Utils**: Utilities classes used in testing among the different services.